manaehlers/ART-fear-conditioning/README.md

-# Anxiety-Related Traits (ARTs) and Associative Threat Learning / Fear Conditioning
+# Anxiety-Related Traits (ARTs) and Fear Conditioning

 This repository contains the R analysis and visualization code accompanying the study: